 Disguised remuneration is a term often associated with financial arrangements set up with the sole objective of avoiding any liability for taxes due on income, usually Pay As You Earn (“PAYE”) and National Insurance Contributions (“NICs”).

-Initially these tax schemes were designed to enable payments which could simultaneously be deducted from corporation tax as an expense, but the use of director’s loan accounts to draw income perhaps led to tax scheme loans, comprising Employee Benefit Trusts, and unregulated pension schemes, known as Employee Financed Retirement Benefit Schemes, where the “loan” nature of the payment was relied on to avoid any charge for tax.
+Initially these tax schemes were designed to allow payments which could simultaneously be deducted from corporation tax as an expense, but the use of director’s loan accounts to draw income perhaps led to tax scheme loans, comprising Employee Benefit Trusts, and unregulated pension schemes, known as Employee Financed Retirement Benefit Schemes, where the “loan” nature of the payment was relied on to avoid any charge for tax.

-Legislation, initially introduced between 1999 – 2001, initially dealt with what is referred to as “anti-avoidance measures” including the diversion of income and the use of Service Companies mitigate tax.
+Legislation, initially introduced between 1999 – 2001, initially dealt with what is referred to as “anti-avoidance measures” including the diversion of income and the use of service companies mitigate tax.

 Further legislation introduced in 2003 (commencing 2004) sought to redefine and clarify what employment and income referred to, with the attempt to qualify who fell within the PAYE/NIC tax provisions, although the collection of PAYE/NIC has faced continuing problems (despite a number of amendments since) due to the ever changing nature of the tax schemes adopted.